JoGist/RC-VGDatabase/README.md

 * IGDB - https://www.igdb.com/api
 * Google - https://support.google.com/cloud/answer/6158849?hl=en
 * Steam - https://steamcommunity.com/dev/apikey
+* Google Maps API on the [Google Cloud Platform](https://cloud.google.com/maps-platform/), making sure to also enable all of these API's:
+  *  Geocoding,
+  *  Maps Embed,
+  *  Maps JavaScript,
+  *  Places

 To build and run the Rails app, go into the root folder of the repo and run the following commands: